xytis/GURPS/Campaigns/Ravnica/07_prep.md

 I've heard Gruul marauders have a new leader, a fierce warrior named Bren.

-It had been the third incident like this!
-This time a scientist going by name Coronos was found dead in the alley here in Blistercoils.
-He had drowned, just as the other two victims.
+It had been the second incident like this!
+This time a scientist going by name Cuktula was found dead in the alley here in Blistercoils.
+He had drowned, just as the other victim.
 [https://www.dndbeyond.com/monsters/slithering-tracker]

 An old hag is selling carpets in the Tin Street.
 I've heard her clients have